jaanli/jaan.io/_posts/articles/2017-01-22-food2vec-augmented-cooking-machine-intelligence.md

 ### Food analogy tool

 Access the tool [here](https://altosaar.github.io/food2vec/#food-analogy-tool).
 Food analogies, like word analogies, are calculated with vector arithmetic.
 For the analogy "Food A is to food B, as food C is to food D", the goal is to predict a reasonable food D. We can do this by subtracting food B from food A, then adding food C. For example, calculating $$ (bacon - egg) + orangejuice $$ in embedding space will yield an embedding.
 The closest embedding to this is $$ coffee $$ in our model of food.
+The classic example from word embeddings is $$ (king - man) + woman = queen $$.
 Is this intuitive?
-Not really, but I'm hoping practice will help come up with hypotheses to test.
+King is to man as woman is to queen makes sense in natural language, but food analogies are less clear.
+With practice, we may be able to train our taste detectors and devise hypotheses to test in the realm of food.
 I also included cuisine embeddings by representing them as the average of their recipes' embeddings.

 Some of these are more plausible than others:
 * Egg is to bacon as orange juice is to coffee.